fileverse/satellite/onboarding-guide.md

 ## Troubleshooting

 ### CLI doesn't work from other directories
-- Ensure database path is set correctly (`~/.ddctl/satellite.db`)
+- Ensure `DB_PATH` is set to an **absolute path** in `config/.env`
-- Check that migrations have run
+- Check that migrations have run (they run automatically)
+- Verify the path is correct: check logs for "SQLite database connected: <path>"

+### CLI command not found or permission denied
+- Build the project: `npm run clean && npm run build`
+- Set execute permissions: `chmod +x dist/commands/index.js`
+- Link globally: `npm link`

+### Code works in dev but not production
+- **Most common issue:** Stale `dist/` folder
+- Solution: `npm run clean && npm run build`
+- This ensures compiled code matches source code

 ### Worker not processing jobs
 - Verify Redis is running: `redis-cli ping`